 The easiest way to style your forms, by far, is with our Layout and Styles extension.
 Layout and Styles makes it much easier to style forms if you don’t know CSS, and even easier if you do know some CSS with our “Advanced CSS” feature.
-You can check out the Layout & Styles documentation for v2.9.x and v3.x.
+You can check out the Layout & Styles documentation here.

 If you need pseudo classes, or just want to style them on your own, this document will walk you through the class/ID naming conventions to help you target the form elements as effectively as possible.